-Amberley Playgroup is located in a community Parish rooms.
+Amberley Playgroup is in a community Parish room.
 The building is light and airy with a large internal space which can be divided into two.
-The indoor space requirements required by the Statutory Framework for the Early Years Foundation Stage 2021 Section 3.87 are adhered to at all times.
+The indoor space requirements required by the Statutory Framework for the Early Years Foundation Stage 2024 Section 3.66 are always adhered to.
 There is plenty of space for free movement, and the room structure allows us to partition the room off into two smaller sections if required.
-Amberley Playgroup strive to maintain the safety and security of the children in their care at all times by means of the following procedures and precautions.
+Amberley Playgroup strive to always maintain the safety and security of the children in their care by means of the following procedures and precautions.

-- The kitchen which has a high handle so that when the door is shut the kitchen is inaccessible to children. - Alarms are fitted to Fire exit, rear exit and back door which indicate if anyone has opened a door or one is not securely shut - The fire exits are clearly marked; with appropriate emergency lighting and access maintained at all times. - The building is run by the Parish Rooms Committee.
-A member of the Playgroup Committee sits on the Parish Rooms Committee to ensure our interests are heard and any maintenance issues promptly acted upon. - The outer door is locked once the session starts and visitors have to ring a door bell.
+- The kitchen which has a high handle so that when the door is shut the kitchen is inaccessible to children. - Alarms are fitted to Fire exit, rear exit and back door which indicate if anyone has opened a door or one is not securely shut - The fire exits are clearly marked; with appropriate emergency lighting and access always maintained. - The building is run by the Parish Rooms Committee.
+A member of the Playgroup Committee or a staff member sits on the Parish Rooms Committee to ensure our interests are heard and any maintenance issues promptly acted upon. - The outer door is locked once the session starts and visitors have to ring a door bell.
 The identity of any person's unknown is confirmed before they are allowed in to the building.
 Only Staff members are permitted to allow person's access to the building and Parents on duty are advised not to answer the door to enable staff to make appropriate identity checks.
-There is a visitors and parent's signing in book. - The inner door has a high handle meaning that once shut children cannot open it parents and visitors are requested to keep this shut at all times. - We have the exclusive use of a lockable store room in which we have a lockable filing cabinet where confidential records are held.
+There is a visitors and parent's signing in book. - The inner door has a high handle meaning that once shut children cannot open it parents and visitors are requested to keep this shut at all times. - We have the exclusive use of a lockable storeroom in which we have a lockable filing cabinet where confidential records are held.
 This is also the location of the telephone. - We always aim find a private area for confidential discussions.
-If this is not possible due to the activities taking place within the building an appointment would be made before or after the playgroup session, or an alternative venue sought for the discussion. - We have access to the forecourt area of the Parish Rooms which we use for outdoor play, and a secure community play area which is used almost daily.
+If this is not possible due to the activities taking place within the building an appointment would be made before or after the playgroup session, or an alternative venue sought for the discussion. - We have access to a secure play area which is used almost daily.